-529.1.8 Reimbursement Methodology
+529.1.8 REIMBURSEMENT METHODOLOGY

 West Virginia Medicaid pays the lesser of 90 percent of the Medicare Clinical Laboratory Fee Schedule or the provider's usual and customary fee for laboratory services.
-The BMS Clinical Laboratory Fee Schedule is located on the BMS website.
-Refer to Chapter 600, Reimbursement Methodologies for further information.
-A pathologist, when billing separately, will be reimbursed for the professional component of pathology services The professional component is paid according to the RBRVS fee schedule and appropriate modifier must be billed.
+The BMS Clinical Laboratory Fee Schedule is available here.
+Refer to Chapter 600, Reimbursement Methodologies, for further information.
+A pathologist, when billing separately, will be reimbursed for the professional component of pathology services.
+The professional component is paid according to the (RBRVS fee schedule, and appropriate modifiers must be billed.